joe-warrington/gddp/README.md

 # GDDP

 Generalized dual dynamic programming (GDDP) tool written in Python.
-This tool creates lower bounds on a given control problem's optimal value function using the Benders decomposition approach developed in [1].
+This tool creates an approximate lower bounds on a given control problem's optimal value function using the Benders decomposition approach developed in [1].

 ## Getting Started